 How to set up an ad on Instagram?

 Setting up ads on Instagram is quite simple.
-Instagram offers two ways to do this: Promoting a post and using the Ads manager.
+Instagram offers two ways to do this: Promoting an Instagram post and using the Ads manager.
 While the former can be done quickly, it lacks the customization options the latter offers.

 As mentioned earlier, you need to have a business account in order for you to create ads.
 Promoting a post is as simple as clicking on the “Promote” button on any post.
 Once you do that, you will be asked to input basics like the target audience, your budget, etc, post which you are good to go!